apache/hadoop/hadoop-hdds/docs/content/KeyCommands.md

 ### List

-The key list commands allows user to list all keys in a bucket.
+The key list command allows user to list all keys in a bucket.

 ***Params:***